ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern-vcf/arch-pattern-vcf-zerto-con.md

 # Architecture pattern for deploying Zerto on VMware Cloud Foundation consolidated architecture
 {: #arch-pattern-vcf-zerto-con}

-This architecture pattern explains how to deploy Zerto on {{site.data.keyword.cloud}} for VMware Cloud Foundation consolidated architecture deployment.
+This architecture pattern explains how to deploy Zerto on {{site.data.keyword.vcf-vpc}} consolidated architecture deployment in {{site.data.keyword.vpc_short}}.
 With Zerto, you can increase the resiliency of your VMware Cloud Foundation instance and the workloads through a continuous data protection-based disaster recovery and data protection solution.

 An overview of this architecture pattern is shown in the following diagram.